NOAA-EMC/hpc-stack/docs/source/hpc-install.rst

 Build the HPC-Stack
 --------------------

 #.
-Clone the hpc-stack repository (from inside the singularity shell above).
+Clone the HPC-Stack repository (from inside the Singularity shell initialized above).

    .. code-block:: console